Appdynamics/acap-sdk/README.md

 See ... to see documentation on examples.

 ## Version Updates
+Note: Commit your changes first.
+No need to push.
 Running
 ```
 npm version patch -m "Upgrade to %s for reasons"